ecmwf/climetlab/docs/contributing/normalize.rst

 or methods to check their value and normalize it to a standard format.

-The python language offers the ability to accept a large range of input type on a unique function through `duck typing`.
+The Python language offers the ability to accept a large range of input type on a unique function through `duck typing`.
 This leads to a better integration of the different objects at stake, for instance using an object such as ``xarray.Dataset``